Ringworm (Dermatophytosis) in Dogs

 Ringworm is an infection resulting from a variety of different fungal species.
 Microsporum canis and Trichophyton spp. are the most common species found in dogs.
 Transmission occurs via direct or indirect contact with fungal spores found on other animals or in the environment.

-Symptoms of ringworm infection are commonly found on the head and forelimbs and may include:
+Symptoms of ringworm infection are commonly found on the head and forelimbs.

 Investigation of ringworm involves: